 On the face of it, the foregoing analyses make a strong and apparently falsified prediction: that all heavy syllables will be footed (see T7, T8, T9) and hence presumably (secondarily) stressed.
-However, there do exist unbounded stress systems with no reported secondary stresses.
+However, there do exist unbounded stress systems with no (reported) secondary stresses.
 This is unproblematic in the case of consistently edgemost stress systems, where the WSP can simply be subordinated (see T3).
 But high rank of the WSP is absolutely essential to the above analyses of DTS and DTO systems - there need to be multiple feet for ALLFT-R to emerge in the case of DTS and for HDFT-R to emerge in the case of DTO.
 The immediate prediction is that these other feet should be stressed.

-This prediction is, I believe, a sub-case of the more general opacity effect caused by exhaustivity and conflation (Halle & Vergnaud 1987:50ff, Halle 1989, 1990).
+At worst, this prediction is simply a sub-case of the more general opacity effect caused by exhaustivity and conflation (Halle & Vergnaud 1987:50ff, Halle 1989, 1990).
 Halle (& Vergnaud) identify a number of cases in which exhaustive parsing of forms is necessary to locate main stress, even in the absence of secondary stress.
 (In serial terms, foot construction applies exhaustively, the head foot is located and stressed, and conflation rules remove all non-head feet.)
-The cases at hand, as analyzed here and by Prince (1985), are ones in which semi-exhaustive parsing of forms with heavy syllables is necessary to locate main stress, even in the absence of secondary stress.
+The cases at hand, as analyzed here and in Prince 1985, are ones in which semi-exhaustive parsing of forms with heavy syllables is necessary to locate main stress, even in the apparent absence of secondary stress.

-In the present non-serial context, the necessary claim is that stress is partially independent of foot structure.
-Suppose that stress only surfaces on foot heads, but that foot heads needn't be stressed.11 The WSP would have to be rephrased accordingly, requiring only that heavy syllables be foot heads, and an independent battery of constraints would be required in order to determine whether foot heads are stressed (i.e., prominent on the grid) or not.
-Elaboration of this idea is clearly beyond the scope of this paper; suffice it to say that whatever mechanism is necessary for the cases identified by Halle-Vergnaud should extend trivially to the cases under discussion here.
+In the present nonserial context, the necessary claim to make is that stress is partially independent of foot structure.
+Suppose that stress only surfaces on foot heads, but that foot heads needn't be stressed.
+The WSP would have to be rephrased accordingly, requiring only that heavy syllables be foot heads, and an independent battery of constraints would be required in order to determine whether foot heads are stressed (i.e., prominent on the grid) or not.
+(For a recent elaboration of this general idea, see Hyde 2001.)
+In short, whatever mechanism is necessary for the cases identified by Halle-Vergnaud should extend trivially to the cases under discussion here.

 Another, independent prediction made in the case of T7 is the presence of an initial secondary stress foot in some DTO cases (compare T8).
-Cases like T7 are attested: according to Hayes 1995:296, Kuuku-Ya?u is an example of such a system (cf. Walker 1996:45); other examples of DTO systems seem to be of the T8 variety (though this must of course be verified case-by-case).
+Cases like T7 are attested: according to Hayes 1995:296 and Walker 2000:50, Kuuku-Ya?u would be an example of such a system; other examples of DTO systems seem to be of the T8 variety (though this must of course be verified case by case; see Gordon 2000).
 A fact worth noting here is that the distinction between the DTO systems in T7 and T8 is not complemented by a similar distinction between two DTS systems; i.e., between a system with an initial secondary stress foot (unattested) and one without such a foot (as in T9).
-This consequence is preserved from Prince 1985: because main stress in DTS systems is without exception on the leftmost possible syllable (still limiting our attention to cases in which the left edge is the default), a form with an initial secondary stress foot incurs additional and unnecessary violations of ALLFT-R (see candidate b" in T9).
+This consequence is once again preserved from Prince 1985: because main stress in DTS systems is without exception on the leftmost possible syllable (still limiting our attention to cases in which the left edge is the default), a form with an initial secondary stress foot incurs additional and unnecessary violations of ALLFT-R.